Bore water (groundwater)

 Is bore water safe to use?

-It depends – bore water can be safe to use provided it is regularly tested and testing confirms that it is safe.
+Bore water can be safe to use provided it is regularly tested and testing confirms that it has no contaminant harmful to human health.

-Testing bore water, especially from shallow aquifers, is required before drinking (including washing, food preparation, cooking, making ice or watering edible plants), bathing, filling a pool, pumping through a sprinkler or topping up a rainwater tank.
+Testing bore water, especially from shallow aquifers (which are susceptible to industrial pollution), is required before drinking (including washing, food preparation, cooking, making ice or watering edible plants), bathing, filling a swimming pool, pumping through a sprinkler or topping up a rainwater tank.

-Water sourced from deeper confined aquifers (50 metres or more) with intact casing and a well-head protected from contamination by surface run-off is generally of higher quality.
-Testing can inform you as to which aquifer you are using if you are unsure.
+Water sourced from deeper confined aquifers (50 m or more) with intact casing and a well-head protected from contamination by surface runoff is generally of higher quality.
+Water-level gauging can inform you as to which aquifer you are using if you are unsure.

 Is testing my bore water my responsibility?